 In school, she had a great reputation of being friendly and easygoing with others, friends and bullies alike, to the point where even some of her tormentors would stop picking on her.

 But it was way different when she would go home.
 The easygoing, cheerful girl she showed the world would disappear.
 She was always downcast and saddened whenever she was home, and at times would be a mess, especially if you ever caught her crying after another dispute she had with her foster parents.
 Whether it was about her appearance, her quirk, or even accusing her of spreading her legs for attention, home never felt like a home to her.

 Then one day, Naruto found her on a bench in a park while on his walk, crying to herself as she cradled a bruise on her cheek.
-He comforted her as Kitsune, before confronting her parents.
+He comforted her before confronting her parents.